KxSystems/docs/docs/cloud/gcpm/architecture.md

 -   Cloud Logging integrates with [Cloud Monitoring](https://cloud.google.com/monitoring).
 You may also wish to integrate your [KX Monitoring](../../devtools.md#kx-monitoring) for kdb+ components into this Cloud Logging and Cloud Monitoring framework.
 The purpose is the same, to get insights into performance, uptime and overall health of the applications and the servers pool.
 You can visualize trends via dashboards and set rules to trigger alarms.

+Cloud Monitoring supports monitoring, alarming and creating dashboards.
+It is simple to create a Metric Filter based on a pattern and set an alarm (e.g. sending email) if a certain criterion holds.
+You may also wish to integrate your KX Monitoring for kdb+ components into this cloud logging and monitoring framework.
+The purpose is the same, to get insights into performance, uptime and overall health of the applications and the servers pool.
+You can visualize trends via dashboards.

+## Package, manage and deploy

+QPacker (`qp`) is a tool to help developers package, manage and deploy q/kdb+ applications to the cloud.
+It automates the creation of containers and virtual machines using a simple configuration file `qp.json`.
+It packages q/kdb+ applications with common shared code dependencies, such as Python and C. QPacker can build and run containers locally as well as push to container registries (DockerHub, GCP Container Registry etc.).

+Software is often built by disparate teams, who may individually have remit over a particular component, and package that component for consumption by others.
+QPacker will store all artifacts for a project in a QPK file.
+While this file is intended for binary dependencies, it is also designed to be portable across environments.

+QPacker can interface with Hashicorp Packer to generate virtual-machine (VM) images for GCP.
+These VM images can then be used as templates for a VM instance running in the cloud.
+When a cloud target is passed to QPacker (`qp build -gcp`), an image is generated for each application defined in the top-level `qp.json` file.
+The QPK file resulting from each application is installed into the image and integrated with `systemd` to allow the `startq.sh` launch script to start the application on boot.

 ## Google Cloud Functions